qazuor/reactFormToolkit/docs/public/docs/en/styling.md

 ## Tailwind CSS Integration

-React Form Toolkit works seamlessly with Tailwind CSS.
+**Qazuor React Form Toolkit** works seamlessly with Tailwind CSS.
 Here's how to set it up:

 ### Setup